glucose-response/Nigel-Prototypes/README.md

-# Nigel_Prototype_5thDec_Video
+# Nigel Prototypes
-The Prototype video for the 5th of December presentation to be used as evidence of development in the project.
+The Prototype videos for the 5th of December presentation to be used as evidence of development in the project.